Your Ultimate Guide to Freelance Beginner Programming Jobs

 1- Find Your Niche & Develop Necessary Skills

-There are tens of programming specialties and in order to become a successful seller you should be the master of your speciality.
-As a matter of fact, you cannot be a master of all these programming specialties, and so finding your niche is critical before you start selling your expertise.
+There are tens of programming specialties and in order to become a successful seller, you should be the master of your specialty.
+As a matter of fact, you cannot be a master of all these programming specialties, so finding your niche is critical before you start selling your expertise.

 Highest Paying & Most Demanded Programming Languages for Freelancing

-Here’s the list of highly demanded programming languages and so chances of finding high paying freelance projects and jobs are greater with an expertise in any of these programming languages.
+Here’s the list of highly demanded programming languages and so the chances of finding high-paying freelance projects and jobs are greater with expertise in any of these programming languages.

 - Python is popular among programmers interested in working in the fields of Machine Learning and AI.

-- Kotlin is a programming language for Android apps development and Swift for iOS development.
+- Kotlin is a programming language for Android app development and Swift for iOS development.
 The two are popular among app developers.

 - There’s a great demand for PHP & WordPress developers and projects vary from creating simple websites to complex e-commerce portals.